 The reward is worth it!

-We just recently did this exact trip (February 2018) and found that with a little planning, this can be done fairly easily.
-This is an account of our experience of renting a car in Mexico and driving it to Tikal and back again.
+We just recently did this exact trip (February 2018).
+With a little bit of planning, this can be done fairly easily.
+While trying to research this, we also found there wasn’t a lot of other help.
+This is why we decided to share our account.
+This is our experience of renting a car in Mexico and driving it to Tikal and back again.

 I would definitely recommend giving yourself a week or more to do this trip.
-We skipped out on a lot of things in Belize, and after our brief introduction to the country, we wish we had given ourselves more time.
+We skipped out on a lot of things in Belize.
+After our brief introduction to the country, we wish we had given ourselves more time.
 We did this trip in only 4 days.

-- Another reason to give yourself more than a week; if you leave Mexico by land for less than 7 days on a tourist visa, it might not be possible to come back and obtain the standard 6-month visa.
+- VERY IMPORTANT!
+Another reason to give yourself more than a week.
+If you leave Mexico by land for less than 7 days on a tourist visa, it might not be possible to come back and obtain the standard 6-month visa.
 If you are planning on staying in Mexico longer, then you might have problems.
 More on that below…

-How to rent a car in Mexico and drive it to Tikal, Guatemala.
+How to rent a car in Mexico and drive it to Tikal.

 What to do before you go: